bozonx/mold/doc/drivers.md

 * documentParams - parameters of document from schema if document uses in schema
 * pathToDocument - It's part of fullPath to document container or collection.
                    If in schema doesn't use document, it will be unefined.
-* pathToField - It's part of fullPath to item or field in document/ If in schema doesn't use document, it will be unefined.
+* ?????pathToField - It's part of fullPath to item or field in document/ If in schema doesn't use document, it will be unefined.

 ## Response format